 Approved Medications During Pregnancy After the First Trimester

-Do not take any medications (over the counter or prescription) in the first trimester other than prenatal vitamins and Tylenol without checking with your physician.
+Do not take any medications (over the counter or prescription) in the first trimester other than prenatal vitamins, Tylenol and the medications listed under "Nausea" without discussing with your physician first.
 If you have a medical condition for which you routinely take medication, check with both the ordering physician and your obstetrician regarding continuing the medication.

 - Any OTC (over the counter) prenatal vitamins.
 We can also give you a prescription for FREE prenatal vitamins at Meijer.